rap1ds/keyword/README.md

 ## Cleaner code with injector

-As you can see from the above example, hooking in a WebDriver session bring in some bloat code to each keyword.
+As you can see from the above example, hooking up a WebDriver session brings in some bloat code to each keyword.
 To get rid of the bloat, injector comes to help.

 An injector is a function, that can execute before and after each keyword execution.
-Injector is also able to inject new parameter to the low-level keyword function.
+Injector is also able to inject new parameters to the low-level keyword function.

-Here's the example Google example using injector.
+Here's the Google example with a WebDriver injector.
 As you can see, the injector adds a `driver` parameter to each keyword.

 ```javascript
 var key = require('keyword');